SPP Maps Frequently Asked Questions

 A new SPP transmission map/atlas is released annually around April 1.

 How do I request the latest release of the SPP transmission map/atlas/model(s)?

 You may request a SPP Transmission Map/Model through the Request Management System by clicking on the "Map/Model Orders, Submit NDA" quick pick option.
 After all of your information and payment have been received, if you are requesting models or electronic copies of the SPP transmission map, a link to the data will be emailed to you through the SPP online data-sharing account on GlobalScape.com.
 Printed maps and atlases will be mailed in 5-7 business days after the required payment has been received.

 Can I obtain an electronic (PDF) copy of the SPP transmission map?

 Electronic copies of the SPP transmission map are currently available to SPP members and transmission customers.

 Is there a fee for the SPP transmission map/atlas/models?

 SPP members and transmission customers may receive three atlases per calendar year and up to 10 SPP transmission maps per company per quarter at no cost.
 All other charges are identified on the SPP Transmission Map and/or Model Order Form.

 Who do I contact for any additional map or model-related questions?

-Any SPP stakeholder or SPP staff member may request changes to the SPP Transmission Map by submitting a request via SPP's Request Management System and selecting "Order Transmission Map/Model" quick pick.
+Any SPP stakeholder or SPP staff member may request changes to the SPP Transmission Map by submitting a request via SPP's Request Management System and selecting "Map/Model Orders, Submit NDA" quick pick.